clouderatudor/randomstuff/syncfiles.md

 So it's push.

+## Things to think about

+1. How much do we want this to be automated?
+Without any change control it would be a wonderful way to propagate typoes to major outages.
+I trust that this is handled on another level.
+2. Look into how to give quirky rsyc/ssh options to lsyncd because it's not that trivial.
+Some of them can be given in the config file, others need lua coding.

 ## Lsyncd
 1. Lua config file, all filenames between quotes, all lines end with commas except the last.